industrial-edge/profinet-io-connector-getting-started/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [docs](docs/Installation.md)
+- Configure Device Layer 2
-- Configure PLC Connection (Databus, S7 Connector)
+- Configure PLC Connection
 - Configure PROFINET IO Connector
+- Configure Databus and Data Service

 ## Usage